 ETL best handled by a tool specifically designed to Extract, Transform and Load

-Big Data Development Frameworks, like MapReduce, have only been around for 10 years or so; incubating in the open source community.
-It comes with a good backing from the likes of Google and Yahoo, however, when compared to the extensive support and research done by proprietary ETL Tool vendors, it is still at a nascent stage.
+Big Data Development Frameworks, like MapReduce, have only been around for 10 years or so; incubating in the open-source community.
+It comes with good backing from the likes of Google and Yahoo, however, when compared to the extensive support and research done by proprietary ETL Tool vendors, it is still at a nascent stage.

 ETL tools have generally recognized the need for businesses to connect to HDFS and process Big Data.
 They are now providing the necessary components to do this within the development environment that developers are familiar with.